dabreese00/cluetracker/README.md

 all the docker containers (without destroying them) and try again.
 (TODO:
 Implement a check-and-wait till postgres is up, using e.g.  `django-probes`.)

-Create an admin user, and again make sure the variables in `frontend/.env-docker` file match whatever credentials you setup here:
+Create an admin user, and make sure the variables in `frontend/.env-docker` file match whatever credentials you setup here:

     docker-compose exec api python manage.py createsuperuser